kmolina20/DjangoFileUpload/README.md

-# DjangoFileUploadInterfaz too upload a LCA file to the proect, save it and consume the API
+# DjangoFileUploadInterfaz to upload a LCA file to the proect, save it and consume the API